HoiHman/Simfeeback-STL-feet/Software.md

 ### **_Tactile/Shaker_**
 * Setup the Soundcard were the shaker is attached.
 At the moment we support only one.
-* Press play and move the sliders, you will hear if you have chosen the right one.
+* Press play and move the sliders, you will hear/notice if you have chosen the right one.
 * Mount it under your seat or direct to the seat or whereever you think it suits your needs :)

 ![Setup Shaker](https://github.com/SimFeedback/SimFeedback-AC-Servo/blob/master/Docs/SetupShaker.png)